Updated: Jul 9

 By Shayler Richmond

 Erby has been in love with art for over 18 years.
 One of the longest loves of her life.
-She currently enjoys creating most with color pencil on black paper because it make the colors pop and pays homage to black culture.
+She currently enjoys creating most with color pencil on black paper because this style of art allows her make the colors pop and pay homage to Black culture.

 Art is a love she was introduced to by her Aunt because at around the age of 5 she got her into drawing.
 Erby began drawing people and everyday things around the house.